google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Life in the dorms was spent studying in the computer lab, losing in ping pong tournaments to (name drop time) B.J.
 Rhode and Quintin Mikell, and watching WAY TOO MUCH Beverly Hills 90120 in my dorm room.

-Time spent in the theater department and with other theater majors took a bit longer as I didn't really start to participate until the spring semester.
+Time spent in the theater department and with other theater majors took a bit longer to adjust to, as I didn't really start to participate until the spring semester.

 The seeds were planted, though, and once I fully committed, I became immersed in the world of theater and haven't left it since.

 Other buildings have popped up or been made over.
 Remnants of the student union building are still around and the structure is essentially the same.
-But the interior -- at least the lower level -- has been mostly remade, the cafeteria moved, and memories but ghosts of a much simpler time.
+But the interior, at least the lower level, has been mostly renovated, the cafeteria moved, and memories but ghosts of a much simpler time.

 Progress and expansion are good things.
 Much like the University, I like to believe my writing has made a similar journey.
 Original thoughts have been torn down and expanded on all while improvements are constantly being made.